 Will I need to use this drug long term?

-Nplate is meant to be used as a long-term treatment.
-If you and your doctor determine that Nplate is safe and effective for you, you’ll likely take it long term.
+For ITP, Nplate is meant to be used as a long-term treatment.
+If you and your doctor determine that Nplate is safe and effective for you, you’ll likely use it long term.
+Your doctor may have you stop Nplate if your body does not make enough platelets after 4 weeks of treatment.

 The Food and Drug Administration (FDA) approves prescription drugs such as Nplate to treat certain conditions.
 Nplate is FDA-approved to treat immune thrombocytopenia, which is also called ITP.
 (This condition used to be called idiopathic thrombocytopenic purpura.)